 - I. There is established a nonlapsing fund to be known as the cannabis fund.
 The fund shall be kept distinct and separate from all other funds in the state treasury, and the moneys credited to the fund shall be held distinct and separate from all other funds over which the state treasurer has control.
 Moneys in the fund shall be deposited with any financial institution as defined in RSA 383-A:2-201(a)(27-a), with a branch in the state.
-Moneys credited to the fund shall include deposits into the fund by the commission pursuant to this chapter and deposits into the fund by the commissioner of the department of revenue administration. - II.
+Moneys credited to the fund shall include deposits into the fund by the commission pursuant to this chapter and deposits into the fund by the commissioner of the department of revenue administration pursuant to RSA 77-H. - II.
 For the biennium ending June 30, 2025, and every biennium thereafter, the commission shall include the cost of administration of this chapter in the commission's efficiency expenditure request pursuant to RSA 9:4. - III.
-For the biennium ending June 30, 2025, the sum of \$15,000,000 is hereby appropriated to the cannabis commission for the cost of administration of this chapter.
+For the biennium ending June 30, 2025, the sum of \$2,000,000 is hereby appropriated to the cannabis commission for the cost of administration of this chapter.
 Said sum shall be a charge against the fund. - IV.
-For the biennium ending June 30, 2025, the sum of \$500,000 is hereby appropriated to the substance use prevention and recovery fund established in RSA 318-F:22 for the cost of developing and implementing a public education campaign prior to initiation of retail sales.
-Said sum shall be a charge against the fund.

-- V. After deducting appropriations charged to the fund for the cost of administration of this chapter, the remaining funds shall be appropriated and distributed on a quarterly basis as follows: - (a) The sum of \$100,000 annually to the department of safety, information and analysis center, drug monitoring initiative, for data collection and reporting related to the health impacts of cannabis prohibition and cannabis regulation; and

-(b) Of the remaining funds:
+The commission shall credit all fees and civil penalties imposed under this chapter and all other related moneys received from public or private sources to the fund. - V. After deducting appropriations charged to the fund for the cost of administration of this chapter and RSA 77-H, the remaining funds shall be appropriated and distributed on a quarterly basis as follows: - (a) The sum of \$100,000 annually to the department of safety, information and analysis center, drug monitoring initiative, for data collection and reporting related to the health impacts of cannabis prohibition and cannabis regulation; and - (b) Of the remaining funds: - (1)(A) Eighty percent shall be disbursed to the department of administrative services to be credited to the New Hampshire retirement system to offset the retirement system's unfunded accrued liability.
+Upon certification by the commissioner of the department of administrative services that the retirement system has no remaining unfunded accrued liability, this disbursement of funds shall cease.